 The disorder usually beings in late adolescence or early adulthood often between the ages of sixteen and thirty.
-The disorder is life long, although the symptoms gradually tend to improve over the person's life.
+The disorder is a life long one, although symptoms gradually tend to improve over the person's life.
 The severity of symptoms usually varies overtime, at times requiring hospitalization for treatment.
 However, most clients have at least some symptoms throughout their lives.